Pareto-Rational Verification: Introduction

-We introduce the notion of Pareto-rational verification and consider two ways of specifying the objectives for the system and its environment: either using parity conditions (a canonical way to specify $\omega$-regular objectives) or with LTL formulas.
-Our technical results are as follows.
+\subparagraph{Technical Contributions.} We introduce the Pareto-rational verification (PRV) problem and its universal variant.
+The objective $\Obj_0$ of the system and the set of objectives $\{ \Omega_1, \dots, \Omega_t\}$ of the environment are $\omega$-regular objectives.
+We consider several ways of specifying these objectives: either by using parity conditions (a canonical way to specify $\omega$-regular objectives), Boolean B\"uchi conditions (a generic way to specify B\"uchi, co-B\"uchi, Streett, Rabin, and other objectives), or using LTL formulas.
+Our technical results, some of which are summarized in \autoref{table:summary-comp}, are as follows.

-First, for the case of parity conditions, we prove that the \problemVerifAb{} is fixed-parameter tractable (\FPT) when we consider the number of objectives of the environment as a parameter (Theorem~\ref{thm:PRV_fpt}).
-This result shows that we can reduce the \problemVerifAb{} to a series of classical verification problems (each solvable in polynomial time), one for each Pareto-optimal payoff for the environment.
-In the worst-case, this set of Pareto-optimal payoffs can be exponential in the number of objectives of the environment.
-But as this number is expected to be limited in practice, our \FPT{} result is of practical relevance.